 The best way to avoid unnecessary close contact with clients is to pre-plan and adapt exercises to rely on vocal cues and demonstrations rather than physical assistance.
 For example:

-Jumping in and spotting a client is an obvious issue.
-Any Personal Trainer will jump in a spot their client to ensure safe exercise, but this can’t be done with social distancing.
+Any Personal Trainer will want to jump in and spot their client to ensure safe exercise, but this needs to be done while adhering to social distancing guidelines.

 Personal trainers should always be getting involved and supporting where they can.
 Whether it be: